its a reading lamp!

 Oh, and every scene is shockingly hot.
 There's no men either.
 9/10

-MOON: REMIX RPG - A GAME ABOUT LOVE
+MOON: REMIX RPG - A GAME ABOUT LOVING LIFE

 16/05/2026